usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 * Closing connection 0
 ```

+As you can see even the response is the same (`HTTP 400 Bad Request`) the reasons were different as we will see inspecting the logs in the next section.

 ### Inspect the actions taken by USP Core WAAP

-How to get more insight in why a request was blocked by the Core WAAP OpenAPI validation feature?
+How to get more insight in why a request was blocked by the USP Core WAAP OpenAPI validation feature?
 Let's have a look at the logs!

 First identify the additional container name once the OpenAPI validation is configured within the `CoreWaapService` kubernetes resource: